kkyutoku/BIS15W2022_karen-kyutoku/lab8/homework/lab8_hw.md

 I think the data is tidy per the definitions of the tidyverse.

-The data is in wide format.
+The data appear to be tidy.
+Each variable has its own column, each observation has its own row, and each cell has its own value.
+Because the sites are repeated based on their observation date, the data are in long format.

 3. We are only interested in the variables site, date, and enterococci_cfu_100ml.
 Make a new object focused on these variables only.
 Name the object `sydneybeaches_long`